palu3492/marketplace-web-app/README.md

     * edit_profile - Fills in edit_profile.html, which is a form, with a user's current information which can then be changed by submitting the form and that POST request will update the database to the new user information.
     * message - Renders a form for sending messages to other users using message.html.
-A post request from the form will send an email using Gmail to the user that is defined by the URL parameter id.
+A post request from the form will send an email using Gmail to the user that is defined by the URL parameter 'id'.
-    * login - Render a form from login.html and after a user enters their correct email and password they will be logged into the Flask user management system and then redirected to the home page.
+    * login - Renders a form from login.html and after a user enters their correct email and password they will be logged into the Flask user management system and then redirected to the home page.
-    * logout - Logs the user out from Flask user management.
+    * logout - Logs the user out from Flask user management system.
     * register - Renders a form from register.html and a POST request from that form will create a new user in the database using the information from the form.
-    * favorite - Sends a GET request with the URL parameter of a listing that the current user wants to favorite, the database will be updated associated that favorited listing to the current user.
+    * favorite - Sends a GET request with the URL parameter of a listing that the current user wants to favorite, the database will be updated, associating that favorited listing to the current user.

 8. **List of Views and their short description**: